When can I go on holiday abroad?

 As a minimum, we've ensured that every travel insurance provider available through our site now includes emergency medical cover, including repatriation, for COVID-19.
 If you fall ill with COVID-19 whilst on holiday, and require treatment, you’ll be able to get help with the medical costs or even be brought home for medical treatment if required.

-Some of our travel insurance providers are also able to offer enhanced COVID-19 Cover, including some cancellation protection.
+Some of our travel insurance providers are also able to offer extra cover for covid related risks, including some cancellation protection.
 We’ll make it clear which policies they are and, depending on your policy, some of the areas that may be covered are;

 Before your holiday